Best Crash Tested Dog Harness UK: Dog Car Travel Safety Explained

 Essentially, any harness that clips into a seatbelt keeps you legal but for optimum safety, choose a harness that is crash tested to European standards, and compliant.

-The "Everyday" Travel Harnesses: Chest Plate & X-Link
+The "Everyday" Travel Harnesses: Essential Chest Plate & X-Link Harness

 Perfect for: Quick trips to the vet, local park hops, and multi-purpose use.